 You must register before the 5th of October following the tax year that you received the income.
 Once you have registered they will send out a letter with more information on the next step.

-Note: There may need to Capital Gains Tax to pay if you sell any of your shares.
+Note: There may be an amount of Capital Gains Tax to pay if you sell any of your shares.

 You will need to add income from share dividends to other taxable income when you work out how much to pay.
 In some cases, there may be taxation due at more than one rate.